Stadio delle Alpi, Torino, 04.07.1990

 Thankfully, the two teams themselves had decided to concentrate on playing football – delivering what turned out to be a highly sporting contest in what had generally been a tournament marred by unsportsmanlike behaviour and gamesmanship.

 Nationaltrainer Franz Beckenbauer had finally settled on a core side and 1-2-5-2 formation, and made few changes to the eleven that had started three days before against the Czechs.
 Guido Buchwald and Jürgen Kohler sat in front of sweeper Klaus Augenthaler, behind a talented five-man midfield.
 Out on the flanks were the two-footed Andreas Brehme and the solid Thomas Berthold, while alongside skipper Lothar Matthäus would be Olaf Thon and Thomas Häßler, who came into the side in place of Uwe Bein and Pierre Littbarski.
-Having served his one-match ban Rudi Völler was back in the side alongside Jürgen Klinsmann.
+Having served his one-match ban for the red card against Holland, Rudi Völler would be back in the side alongside Jürgen Klinsmann.

 Bobby Robson’s England side also had a balance of experience and youth.
 Alongside old hands Mark Wright, Terry Butcher, Gary Lineker and Peter Beardsley were a number of individuals who playing their first game against Germany, among them defender Des Walker and a midfield consisting of Paul Parker, David Platt and the great hope of English football, Newcastle United’s twenty-three year old Paul Gascoigne.